dariodata/medicare-drug-cost/README.md

 ## Summary

-Health care systems are under growing cost pressure world-wide.
+Health care systems are under pressure due to the high disease-related costs world-wide.
 Particularly in developed countries, the considerable advancement in medicine contrasts with the challenge of making those medicines available to as many patients as possible.
 It is imperative to find ways to minimize costs and maximize the positive impact on the quality of life of patients.
-For this purpose I performed an analysis of the Medicare system spending on drugs in the USA.
+For this purpose I performed an analysis of Medicare drug spending data in the USA.
- Furthermore I used a drug-disease matching open database to classify spending according to disease treated.
-I identified the most expensive diseases (mostly chronic) and the most expensive medicines.
-A drug for the treatment of HCV infection (Harvoni) stands out.
+ Furthermore I used a drug-disease matching open database to cluster the spending by the disease being treated.
+I identified the most expensive diseases (mostly chronic diseases such as Diabetes) and the most expensive medicines.
+ A drug for the treatment of HCV infections (Harvoni) stands out as the most expensive drug in 2015.
 After this analysis I propose the in-depth analysis of further open data to enable more targeted conclusions and recommendations to improve health care.

 ## Relevance